Draoid/Gmail-deleter/README.md

-# Gmail-deleter
+# Shell Gmail

 Getting started
 ---------------
-To get started, you need a JSON file from your Gmail API application (client.json).

-This script will help you delete unnecessary emails on gmail.
-It will provide you with options to delete all emails, emails from certain category and emails from a certain user .
-It also has additional features for emptying trash, deleting spam emails, getting statistics for email size, or displaying frequency of sent/received emails to/from a certain user.
+This script will help you search for emails, open and delete unnecessary emails on gmail.
+It will give you the option to delete all emails, emails from a specific category, and emails from a specific user.
+It also has additional features for emptying the trash, deleting spam emails, getting statistics on the size of emails, or displaying the frequency of sent/received emails from a specific user.

 Prerequisites